Niagara Residence Applications OPEN MONDAY, FEBRUARY 2nd, 2026 at 9 AM (EST). To apply, please click here.

 It is strongly recommended that these contacts are the parents or legal guardians of the resident.
 As the Primary or Secondary Contact, you will serve as an emergency contact and you may also be contacted if any other significant concerns or problems arise with the resident.
 In the case where the Primary contact is unavailable, the Secondary contact will be contacted.
 Once the Residence is provided with this contact information, the Manager will notify the Primary and Secondary contacts, via the supplied email, that they have been identified as Primary/Secondary Contacts for the Resident.
 This email will outline the role and responsibility of the Primary/Secondary Contact and provide the Primary/Secondary Contacts with the opportunity to opt-out of this role.

-Please provide your details on the Medical, Accessibility, and Special Consideration section when completing your acceptance information to provide us with more information about how we can support your success in Residence.
-Students requiring special accommodations on campus are encouraged to also contact the Accessibility Services Office on campus.
+Once your application has been accepted, you will be able to provide your details on the Medical, Accessibility, and Special Consideration section when completing your acceptance information.
+Providing this information helps us support your success in Residence.

 Move-In / Move-Out